manahilkhann/manahilkhan/index.md

 ---

-## Build you Home Page here
+## Manahil Khan
-This is about your journey.
-Start now!!!
+hey abby i dont like you
 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.